Atlantic City Science Fair Hopes to Shrink ‘Digital Divide’ Among Youth of Color

 Jacqui Kennedy, one of Williams’ teenage Design Lab creators, said she sees things in an entirely different way since taking part in the STEAM classes.

 Apple donated computers and iPads to the Atlantic City Boys & Girls Club as part of its Community Education Initiative to support creativity, coding, and career development programming.
-Apple has been working with the Atlantic City club and other as around the country to help them explore the full potential of their new devices and begin to integrate Apple coding and creativity programming into their curricula.
+Apple has been working with the Atlantic City club and others around the country to help them explore the full potential of their new devices and begin to integrate Apple coding and creativity programming into their curricula.

 Tim Cook is Watch